How to Apply for a Payment Extension Using IRS Form 1127

 The most important step in getting caught up on your tax obligations is usually the first one: recognizing you have a tax bill you can’t pay and taking action to head off additional interest and penalties.

-If you need help getting your books in order or estimating your tax liability so you can start setting aside money and avoid falling behind, book a free, no-commitment consultation.
+If you need help getting your books in order or estimating your tax liability so you can start setting money aside and avoid falling behind, book a free, no-commitment consultation.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.